SecureIdentityAlliance/osia/src/doc/_dataaccess.rst

    The request body should contain a list of attributes and their value, formatted as a json dictionary.

    :param string uin: Unique Identity Number
-   :status 200: All the attributes match
-   :status 206: Information about non matching attributes.
+   :status 200: Information about non matching attributes.
 Returns a list of matching result (See :ref:`matching-error`)
+      An empty list indicates all attributes were matching.
    :status 401: Client must be authenticated
    :status 403: Service forbidden
    :status 404: Unknown uin